 The following categories are not patentable:

 A patent application should be filed as early as possible.
 Filing a provisional application helps secure the priority date of the invention while giving the inventor 12 months to file the complete specification.
-Delays may result in loss of novelty if the invention is disclosed publicly which is why consulting patent law firms in Noida at an early stage is highly recommended.
+Delays may result in loss of novelty if the invention is disclosed publicly.

 Yes.
 Patent applications remain confidential for 18 months from the filing or priority date.
 After this period, the application is published in the Patent Journal and becomes available for public inspection.